 While this review of the top 5 women's dress shoes of the year has all our favorite choices, we can't help but strongly recommend the Odema high heeled oxfords for a woman who wants to look both fashionable and professional on her feet all day.

-We can’t get over the attractive style and lasting comfort of those Oxfords.
-But for sheer summer fun and social occasions, the Oliva K rhinestone sandal is a playful, comfortable, easy-to-wear alternative, with the ability to dress them up or down and go day-to-night.
+We can't get over the attractive style and lasting comfort of those Oxfords.
+But for sheer summer fun and social occasions, the Oliva K rhinestone sandals are a playful, comfortable, easy-to-wear alternative, with the ability to dress them up or down and go from day-to-night.

 No matter what pair of heels or style of dress shoes for women call out to you, remember that you're the one who owns and decides the look!
 Choose the heel height and style that you love most regardless of current trends.
 If heels can teach us anything, it's this: all it takes for something to look great is confidence!